-In addition to equities, the Fund is spread across a range of other investments to diversify some of the risk.
-We also seek additional returns through active management of most asset classes.
-Finally, the Fund is weighted towards cheap asset classes and away from expensive ones because we believe this pays off over longer periods.
+To add value, as measured against the Reference Portfolio, without increasing overall risk, the Fund invests in private equities and insurance-linked assets that offer a diversified return source and seeks additional returns through active management of most asset classes.
+In addition, the Fund tilts dynamically towards cheaper asset classes and away from more expensive ones because we believe this pays off over longer periods.

 All investment decisions are benchmarked against the Reference Portfolio to assess whether they add value in terms of higher returns for equivalent risk, net of investment management fees.
 The Fund is managed to have similar risk to the Reference Portfolio but is more diversified.
-When global equities rise strongly, the Fund may underperform the Reference Portfolio but is more likely to out-perform bonds, which is the primary goal.
+When global equities rise strongly, the Fund may underperform the Reference Portfolio but is more likely to outperform bonds, which is the primary goal.